Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Introduction

 We next study more properties of particular radially decreasing stationary solutions.
-We make use of the variational structure to show the existence of global minimizers to \eqref{eq:functional} under very general hypotheses on the interaction potential $W$.
-In section 3, we show that these global minimizers are in fact compactly supported radially decreasing continuous functions.
+We make use of the variational structure to show the existence of global minimizers to \eqref{eq:functional} under very general hypotheses on the interaction potential $W$ and $m>1$.
+In Section 3, we show that these global minimizers are in fact radially decreasing continuous functions, compactly supported if $m>1$.
 These results fully generalize the results in \cite{Strohmer,CCV}.
 Putting together Sections 2 and 3, the uniqueness and full characterization of the stationary states is reduced to uniqueness among the class of radial solutions.
 This result is known in the case of Newtonian attraction kernels \cite{LY}.

-Finally, we make use of the uniqueness among translations for any given mass of stationary solutions to \eqref{aggregation} to obtain the second main result of this work, namely to answer the open problem of the long time asymptotics to \eqref{aggregation} with Newtonian interaction in 2D.
+Finally, we make use of the uniqueness among translations for any given mass of stationary solutions to \eqref{aggregation} to obtain the second main result of this work, namely to answer the open problem of the long time asymptotics to \eqref{aggregation} with Newtonian interaction in 2D and $m>1$.
 This is accomplished in Section 4 by a compactness argument for which one has to extract the corresponding uniform in time bounds and a careful treatment of the nonlinear terms and dissipation while taking the limit $t\to\infty$.
 We do not know how to obtain a similar result for Newtonian interaction in $d\geq 3$ due to the lack of uniform in time mass confinement bounds in this case.
 We essentially cannot show that mass does not escape to infinity while taking the limit $t\to\infty$.
 However, the compactness and characterization of stationary solutions is still valid in that case.